epam/edp-install/documentation/gerrit_dev_to_prod.md

 ### Copy Image Streams

 By default, OpenShift is configured to import only five latest images during the image-import process.
-If there is a necessity to modify this behaviour, set the "MaxImagesBulkImportedPerRepository" parameter in the "imagePolicyConfig" section of the master-config.yaml file (https://docs.okd.io/latest/install_config/master_node_configuration.html#master-config-image-policy-config).
+If there is a necessity to modify this behaviour, set the "MaxImagesBulkImportedPerRepository" parameter in the "imagePolicyConfig" section of the master-config.yaml file.

 To import _Imagestreams_ from Dev to Prod environment, follow the steps below:
 * Create a separate pipeline job in Jenkins with the following string parameter: